 "WAC (246-310-270) describes how to take current surgical capacity, hospital and ambulatory surgery utilization figures and population estimates and forecasts to prepare a planning area need forecast to determine if there is need for additional inpatient/mixed use and/or outpatient ORs.
+WAC (246-310-270) is found in exhibit 38 [attached to the application].

-After identifying planning area inpatient/mixed use and outpatient surgical capacity, surgery volumes by licensed surgery centers were obtained from the data from the Washington State Certificate of Need Program 2017 Annual Operating Room Use Survey.
+After identifying planning area inpatient/mixed use and outpatient surgical capacity, surgery volumes by licensed surgery centers were obtained from the data from the Washington State

+Certificate of Need Program 2017 Annual Operating Room Use Survey.
 This is specific for surgical procedures performed during CY2016.
-Only NWES Sequim responded in 2017, therefore the CON Program indicated that using the 2015 data for unresponsive facilities was appropriate.
-Operating room identified in the methodology were used only from CON approved facilities with an active license on 01/01/2018."
+Not all facilities had responded in 2017, therefore the CON Program indicated that using the 2015 data for unresponsive facilities was appropriate.
+Operating rooms identified in the methodology were used only from CON approved facilities with an active license on 01/01/2018."